danthareja/contribute-to-open-source/CONTRIBUTING.md

 ### Install dependencies

-Did you know that not all code in a project is usually written by the author?
+Did you know that the author usually writes not all code in a project?

 The beauty of open source is that you can install and use code that other people have written, allowing you to focus on the unique requirements of your project.
-Third-party code that your project installs is called a *dependency*, because it is required to work.
+Third-party code that your project installs is called a *dependency* because it is required to work.

 This project uses [npm](https://www.npmjs.com/), a command-line tool bundled with Node.js, to maintain third-party dependencies.